anandav/freebsd-xfce/README.md

+# :warning: This is my personal modification of [BSD-XFCE](https://github.com/Wamphyre/BSD-XFCE).
+Please refer to the original repository.

 # BSD-XFCE
 BSD-XFCE is a collection of scripts and FreeBSD filesystem configurations to install a full-fledged and high-performant XFCE enviroment specially optimized for desktop and workstation use without the hassle and with a very beautiful looking for classic OS X users.